coinpal-io/SDK_PHP/README.md

             }
         */
         if (empty($result['nextStepContent'])) {
+            // After you request the interface, there is no response data, which may be not supported by the local IP.
+You need to place the request on the server.
+Note that the server in Chinese Mainland does not support the request.
             $payment->log('payment request error: ' . json_encode($result));
             return;
         }
         $payment->log('payment response data: ' . json_encode($result));
+        header('Location:'.$result['nextStepContent']);
         return;
     } catch (\coinpal\PaymentException $e) {
         $payment->log($e);